-Pope Francis, leader of the Roman Catholic Church, has proclaimed two of his predecessors -- John the 23rd and John Paul the Second -- as saints at a ceremony Sunday in St. Peter's Square.
+Pope Francis, leader of the Roman Catholic Church, proclaimed two of his predecessors ?
+John XXIII and John Paul II ? as saints at a ceremony Sunday in St. Peter's Square.

 Officials say as many as one million people crowded St. Peter's and the nearby streets of Rome for the elevation-to-sainthood ceremony.

-Francis read the formal proclamation at the canonization Mass also attended by emeritus Pope Benedict the 16th.
+Francis read the formal proclamation at the canonization Mass also attended by emeritus Pope Benedict XVI.

 It is the first time two former popes have been elevated to sainthood at the same time.